kklitzing/home-assistant/README.md

 - [x] modify `.env.sample` and `secrets.yaml.sample`
 - [ ] execute docker-compose
 ### `docker-compose`
-  When you're ready to build the stack change to the `cd ~/home-assistant`
-`docker-compose up -d` (Jere says to run the command as root user, but notes this installation shouldn't be exposed to the web).
+  When you're ready to build the stack, navigate to the installation directory: `cd ~/home-assistant`  then `docker-compose up -d` ([Jere says to run the command as root user](https://iotechonline.com/home-assistant-install-with-docker-compose/), but notes this installation shouldn't be exposed to the web).
 [The guide I followed for the installation of Docker](https://phoenixnap.com/kb/docker-on-raspberry-pi) suggests adding your user to the Docker group so that containers can be run without requiring root priveleges.
 This is generally the best practice.
 If your regular user does not yet already have permissions for docker, then go ahead and execute te following command:
 `sudo usermod -aG docker [user_name]` (In Raspberry Pi OS, the default user is 'pi' so `sudo usermod -aG docker pi`)